NipunaMuhandiram/Stock-Price-Prediction-Application/README.md

-# Stock Price Prediction Application
+# Python Stock Price Prediction Application

 A web-based application built with Streamlit for predicting stock prices using the SARIMAX model from the `statsmodels` library.
 This project utilizes historical stock data to forecast future prices for major companies like Google, Apple, Microsoft, and Amazon.